 India’s economy, which has drawn billions of dollars in foreign investment, has been steadily losing steam as the central bank has aggressively raised interest rates to curb inflation now riding at 13 year highs.

-The first-quarter figure released by the Central Statistical Organisation was below market expectations that the economy would grow by 8.1 percent.
+The first-quarter figure released by the Central Statistical Organisation was below market expectations that the economy would grow by 8.

 The data came after Prime Minister Manmohan Singh’s Economic Advisory Council forecast earlier this month that economic growth would likely slow to 7.7 percent this year, dragged down by monetary tightening, a drop in farm output and global financial turmoil.